 Adding an absolute bias leads to penalizing values which causes few of the parameter estimates to turn out to be zero.
 Larger the penalty, more the estimates get shrunk towards absolute zero.
 This helps in variable selection out of the n variables.

-ElasticNet Regression is another type of regularization technique that combines both the L1 and L2 regularization of the Lasso and Ridge Regression method respectively.
+It is another type of regularization technique that combines both the L1 and L2 regularization of the Lasso and Ridge method respectively.

 min || Xw — Y ||² + z1|| w || + z2|| w ||²

 Congratulations!
-If you made it to this point, you now know 5 different types of Regression.
+If you made it to this point, you now know all the 5 different types.